This spot has been added by

 Last updated on October 7, 2022

 Opal Reef is a coral reef located on the Great Barrier Reef.
 It is one of the main reefs you can visit from Port Douglas.
 Located on the outer reef, it has a spectacular concentration of underwater life.
-Above the corals and the drop off, there are a multitude of tropical fish, and sometimes also turtles, rays or sharks.
+Above the corals and the drop off, you will spot thousands of tropical fish, and sometimes also turtles, maori wrasse, rays or sharks.

-You will enter the water from the boat, via ladders or the rear platform, where you can sit to equip yourself.
-Stinger suits are recommended (loan included in tour price).
+You will enter the water from the boat, via ladders or the rear platform, where you can sit to wear your equipment.
+Stinger suits are recommended (included in tour price).

 Opal Reef is almost 6km long.
 There are a dozen snorkeling spots along the reef, the most famous of which being the Blue Lagoon, Mojo, Bashful Bommie, Ray Ban and Beautiful Mooring.
 Operators generally can’t confirm prior to departure which spots will be visited: depending on the sea conditions, the crew often choose where snorkeling will take place once they arrive on the reef.

 All specific spots, located on the inner side of the reef, have the same profile.
 A shallow reef flat (↕4-6ft/1.5-2m), often very damaged, leads to a drop off more or less steep descending on deeper sandy beds (↕10-30ft/3-10m).

 On the drop-off, the corals are more healthy, especially at Mojo and the Blue Lagoon.
 The underwaterscape is mainly made of branching corals, tabular corals and Porites.

 The possibilities for observing underwater life are endless.
 Whitley’s sergeant, sixbar wrasse, spinefoot and butterflyfish are found at the edge of the reef flat.
 In deeper areas, groupers, angelfish, and snappers are abundant.